AstringentBeet/Base-Apparel/README-template.md

   - changed CSS color values to RGB and RGBA due to HSL not supporting the specific color I needed for the button.
   - Applying AJAX to both detect and inform the client if they made an error (invalid email) directly below the input field using a transitionary fade-in animation.
 The input's border should also transition with an equal speed and smoothness as the message and button.
 This border, message, and button, will disspear once it the client's email is validated, meaning that it'll make use of recognizing a wide variety of Regular Expressions.

+#### 05/09/2022
+After trying to understand the reason why all the elements within the form tag looked softer in contrast to the original Figma file, it occured to me (I should also give credit to Stackoverflow for assistance) that all the child selectors within the `<form>` tag had an opacity of .5, which naturally made every single element, even SVG files, susceptible to deviating away from their assigned color.
+To resolve this, removing the opacity property from the form selector and replacing the color value from RGB to RGBA for all child selectors removed te issue completely.
+&nbsp;&nbsp;&nbsp;&nbsp;I began adding the error shading, but I need to utilize Javascript to form CSS transitions based on Regex.
 ## Overview

 ### Project objectives